bensutherland/simple_pop_stats/README.md

 ...after which you will be prompted to select an allele file (i.e., output of `rubias_to_alleles()` of MGL_GSI_Analysis.

 ## 14. Run simulated individual assignment test
-Use a rubias baseline output by MGL_GSI_SNP or by the genepop_to_rubias() converter as a 100% simulation input to test your reporting units using the rubias function assess_reference_loo().
+Using a rubias baseline, perform simulations to test baseline power using the rubias function [assess_reference_loo()](https://rdrr.io/cran/rubias/man/assess_reference_loo.html) as follows:

+For **100% simulations**
 `full_sim(rubias_base.FN = "03_results/rubias_output.txt", num_sim_indiv = 200, sim_reps = 100)`
 ...will save output into 03_results, including:
 - collection_100_stats_YYYY-MM-DD.txt (summary info of sum of all iteration assignments)
 - collection_100_stats_all_reps_YYYY-MM-DD.txt (not just the top repunit assignment)
 - collection_100_stats_all_pops_YYYY-MM-DD.txt (not just the top collection assignment)